nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 [your_username@wrds-sas5-h ~]$
 ```

+> To disconnect from the computing node node (and go back to the head node), type `logout` in the Terminal.
 >The WRDS home directory and a scratch directory are shared across all nodes.

 Once the interactive session has been initiated, a *pgpass* needs to be set up.
 This includes your WRDS username and password and allows to access the WRDS databases without needing to enter the username and password every time a connetion is established.
 The *pgpass* file can be created by starting the `iPython3` shell in an interactive session as follows: